NexPlayer/Android-SDK/advanced.md

 - NEXPLAYER\_STATE\_PLAY
 - NEXPLAYER\_STATE\_STOP

-#### native String getStringProperties (int property)
+#### native String getStringProperties(int property)

 Gets the string value of an individual NexPlayer™ property based on the numerical ID of the property.

 Normally, getStringProperty should be used instead of this method.
-Use this method only if you have a numeric property code.
+Use this methodonlyif you have a numeric property code.

 For a full list of properties, see the NexProperty enum.
 To get the numeric code for a property, call the `getPropertyCode` method on the enum member.